A photograph of Dr. Paul Chang.

 During his training, Dr. Chang received several honours, including the best of four research papers at the SOGC Annual Meeting.
 In addition, Dr. Chang has presented his research at national medical meetings and has authored a range of articles for peer-reviewed publication on topics such as endometriosis, endometrial ablation, onco-fertility preservation, and nutritional supplements for fertility promotion.

-Dr. Chang is an active member of the Division of Reproductive Endocrinology & Infertility in the department of Obstetrics & Gynecology at the University of Toronto.
+Dr. Chang is Vice-President of the CFAS (Canadian Fertility & Andrology Society) for 2023-2024 and President of the CFAS for 2024-2025.
+He is an active member of the Division of Reproductive Endocrinology & Infertility in the department of Obstetrics & Gynecology at the University of Toronto.
 He teaches a graduate course in Advanced Reproductive Physiology.
 His clinical interests include Polycystic Ovarian Syndrome (PCOS), the Medical Management of Endometriosis, Pre-Implantation Genetics Testing, and Egg Freezing for family planning.

 In addition to providing excellent care based on scientific evidence, honesty, compassion, and an individual’s circumstance, Dr. Chang’s goal is to help patients go from point A to point B in their fertility journey in the straightest and shortest path possible.
 Dr. Chang speaks fluent Mandarin Chinese.